 Is Lokta paper really hand made?

-Lokta is a bush that grows on the southern slopes of the Nepali Himalayas between 5,250 and 13,000 feet.
+From the Lokta bushes that grows on the southern slopes of the Nepali Himalayas between 5,250 and 13,000 feet.
 Lokta paper is made from cuttings of the Lokta bush.

 How strong is lokta paper?

-The durable fibers make the paper resistant to tearing, humidity, insects, and mildew, but lokta paper is not yak-proof, so take special consideration there.
+The durable fibers make the paper resistant to tearing, but lokta paper is not yak-proof, so take special consideration there.

 What are the flecks in the paper?